NVIDIA/workbench-example-nemotron-finetune/README.md

 If you do not NVIDIA AI Workbench installed, first follow the installation instructions for AI Workbench [here](https://developer.nvidia.com/ai-workbench-beta/).
 Then,

-1. Fork this Project to your own GitHub namespace and copying the link
+1. Fork this Project to your own GitHub namespace and copy the link

    ```
    https://github.com/[your_namespace]/<project_name>